Denver dumped on, Cheyenne crushed as blizzard slams Colorado and Wyoming

 Travel has proved challenging across Colorado and Wyoming throughout the storm.
 At Denver International Airport, about 1,300 flights were canceled for Sunday.

 On Saturday evening, as the sun set, officials began shutting stretches of major interstates.
 The main arteries, Interstates 70 and 25, running east-west and north-south through Colorado, had been closed in various stretches because of low visibility and slippery conditions, snarling travel.
 Interstate 70 — a major corridor for skiers to get from Denver through the Rocky Mountains — can be notorious for treacherous travel in snow.
-Colorado’s Department of Transportation had reopened I-70 overnight.
+The Colorado Department of Transportation had reopened I-70 overnight.

-In Wyoming, portions of I-25 and the major east-west corridor I-80 also shut down Saturday evening.
+In Wyoming, portions of Interstate 25 and the major east-west corridor Interstate 80 also shut down Saturday evening.

 As of Sunday morning, I-70 through the Plains and I-25 through northern Colorado to Wyoming were still closed to travelers, along with various portions of interstates and secondary roads across the two states.
 Interstate closures are expected to continue periodically through Sunday as snow persists, especially in the mountains.
-(Travelers can check out conditions in Colorado at COtrip.org)
+(Travelers can check out conditions in Colorado at COtrip.org.)

 Dangerous blizzard conditions in southeastern Wyoming and western Nebraska